Product May Have Been Discontinued

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Great Life Grain Free looks to be an above-average dry dog food.
+Judging by its ingredients alone, Great Life Grain Free Dog Food looks like an above-average dry product.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing an above-average amount of meat.
+Even when you consider the protein-boosting effect of the peas, chickpeas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a notable amount of meat.

-Great Life Grain Free is a plant-based dry dog food using an above-average amount of salmon, buffalo or chicken as its main sources of animal protein… thus earning the brand 5 stars.
+Great Life Grain Free is a dry dog food using a liberal amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.